georgie-liao/Selenium-Csharp-Advanced-Test-Automation/README.md

 # MarsQA-Advanced-Projects
-# Automation test framework using Selenium C#
+# Test automation using Selenium C#, BDD Framework with SpecFlow